-Medication administration by UAP can result in increased risk, liability, medication errors, and parent dissatisfaction.^{66,73,75,76,84} The Institute of Safe Medication Practices reports reliance on UAP administered medication has resulted in up to a three-fold increase in medication errors.^{72,74,76,81} Delayed anaphylaxis treatment at schools commonly occurs because staff did not follow emergency medication procedures and contacted the student's family first for direction.76 Medication errors increase when SNs are responsible for managing UAP at multiple schools.76 have liability concerns.76 Risk for medication errors increase when related policies, procedures and trained personnel are lacking which can result in poor student health outcomes.72 Table I summarizes potential barriers to safe medication administration in schools.
+UAP-administered medication has resulted in up to a 3-fold increase in medication errors.
+72,74,76,81 Delayed anaphylaxis treatment at schools commonly occurs because staff did not follow emergency medication procedures and contacted the student's family first for direction.
+76 Medication errors increase when SNs are responsible for managing UAP at multiple schools.76

-Potential for Insufficient Quantity of UAP for Medication Administration

-Despite having full legal authorization, UAP may be unwilling to accept responsibility for medication administration especially if their job description does not include the task and/or they
+Potential for insufficient quantity of UAP for medication administration.
+Despite having full-legal authorization, UAP may be unwilling to accept responsibility for medication administration especially if their job description does not include the task and/or they have liability concerns.
+76 Risk for medication errors increase when related policies, procedures, and trained personnel are lacking, which can result in poor student health outcomes.72 Table I summarizes potential barriers to safe medication administration in schools.